Course Final Project for Mobile Application Development Course

 Login & Register Page

 The user has to use a valid email address and a not too simple password.
-If they forget their password, they can hit “Forget Password?” and get a email with their password in it.
-After logging in, the user will have an empty dash board.
+If they forget their password, they can hit “Forget Password?” and get an email with their password in it.
+After logging in, the user will have an empty dashboard.
 Users can start creating new accounts and setting their initial balance.

 Set up accounts